minprog/programming-1/10 Lectures/03 Week 1 Wednesday/20 Wednesday.md

 	        // do this other thing
 	    }

-  * The quote strings and variables we’ve been passing to `printf` between the parentheses are known as _arguments_.
+  * The quote strings and variables we've been passing to `printf` between the parentheses are known as _arguments_.
 An argument is a value that influences the behavior of the function.

 ### Boolean Expressions